5 Things To Do The Moment You Feel The 'Baby Blues' Set In

 2. Ask for what you need.

-You may have prided yourself on being independent and self-sufficient before the baby came, but now is not the time to go it alone.
-It’s only in the last 100 years that women have cared for babies by themselves.
-Before then you would have had the automatic support of your female community of family and friends helping with the baby, doing your chores, or making meals.
+You may have prided yourself on your independence and self-sufficiency before the baby came, but now is not the time to go it alone.
+In the past, you would have had the automatic support of your community of family and friends to help with the baby, do your chores, or make meals.

-Hillary was right when she said, “It takes a village.”
-Call in the troops — your partner, parents, siblings, and friends all want to be involved, but sometimes don’t know what you need.
+Hillary was well-intentioned when she said, “It takes a village.”
+Call in the community — your partner, parents, siblings, and friends all want to be involved, but sometimes they don’t know what you need.
 Whether it is tangible help like doing laundry or emotional help like giving you a shoulder to cry on, don’t be shy about asking for what you need.

 3. Talk to other moms.